 - Use multiple projects: You can create a separate configuration for each project and switch between them as required.

 - Use multiple authorization accounts

-- Perform generally independent tasks: For example, you can use one configuration to work on a Google App Engine application in one project and manage an unrelated Compute Engine instances in another project.
+- Perform generally independent tasks: For example, you can use one configuration to work on a App Engine application in one project and manage an unrelated Compute Engine instances in another project.